sguzunov/docs/docs/developers/01_configuration/03_glue42-windows/glue42-windows-config.md

 The global behavior of [Glue42 Windows](../../../glue42-concepts/windows/window-management/overview/index.html) in [**Glue42 Enterprise**](https://glue42.com/enterprise/) is configured via the `stickywindows.json` configuration file located in the `%LocalAppData%\Tick42\GlueDesktop\config` folder.
 Some of the configurable properties are explained below.
 For more details, see the [Glue42 Windows configuration schema](../../../assets/configuration/stickywindows.json).

-*Note that some properties in the `stickywindows.json` may be overridden by properties defined in the [application configuration](../application/index.html) file of your app.*
+*Note that some properties in the `stickywindows.json` may be overridden by properties defined in the [app configuration](../application/index.html) file of your app.*

 ## Glue42 Window Properties